 New protocol version released: This page may contain outdated information.

 Secure your HAIP applications with robust JWT authentication.
 Learn how to implement token-based security, manage authentication state, and follow security best practices for production deployments.
-The HAIP SDK uses JWT (JSON Web Token) Bearer token authentication for secure communication with HAIP servers.

 JWT Authentication